cover 19 pages. Pictures up to date year 2000.

 8 cyl bore 103, slag 95, 6332 cc 250 ps

 Typ 600 was built between 1964-1981.
 It was manufactured with the latest technic and with what you say regardless of cost.
 Buyer was of course larger companies, government and royale families.
 Among all I can mention shipyard managers drove around with type 600 between ship launching of oil tankers.
 One reason was of course space and refrigerator.
 These histories (without telling any details) I was told during my time working at an engine supplier.

-Not yet, the second hand price on this type, has reached what to be paid for pre-war cars.
-This means that the real Mercedes enthusiasts can afford a used MB 600.
+The second hand price on this type, has not yet reached what to be paid for pre-war cars.
+This means that the real Mercedes enthusiasts can afford an used MB 600.
 Possibly they will never afford to support the car.
 But why not, a 600 in garage.
 Sometimes it is enough to sit behind the steering wheel saying: "Now I have only this and that to do".
-You can see 2 Mb 600 at Hoting Museum.
+You can see 2 MB 600 at Hoting Museum.